 Tools for testing

 For eCommerce administrators and developers, there are many ways to test and measure Magento performance.
 There is a number of tools to check out and use in the general marketplace.
 However, a warning to merchants – proceed with caution when selecting tools – know there are many ways to measure performance and as importantly there are many factors any tool must consider to provide back intelligent reporting.
-At Atwix, we trust and use only a few performance tools.
-We also built and heavily rely on our own tool that zeroes in on Magento website testing.
+At Atwix, we trust and use only a few Magento testing tools.
+We also built and heavily rely on our own tool that zeroes in on Magento performance testing.

-The most common performance tool and arguably the most generic is Google Page Speed Insights.
+The most common performance testing tool and arguably the most generic is Google Page Speed Insights.
 For Magento websites, however, this tool has limited value.
 Google Insights was built for universal platform testing rather than platform-specific testing.
 It must be understood that any test results using Google’s tool must be evaluated with an understanding that the underlying measurements are platform agnostic.
 If you are looking for results precalibrated for a Magento store, you can use the Atwix Performance check tool, specifically for Magento be it Open Source, On-Premise, or Commerce Cloud.
 The Atwix tool takes into account Magento’s various configurations.

 Regardless of what tool you select and use, and you should use a tool regularly, you must continually benchmark results taking into consideration snapshot in time conditions.
 Frequently, these momentary tests do not weigh extreme conditions like a Black Friday sale.
 To emulate these conditions, we encourage that you run Load Tests in advance of testing to more accurately prepare you for the heavy site traffic.